Student Achievement Report

 Table 8 demonstrates that UNA retention rates have surpassed the peer group average for each of the five years listed (2019 to 2015 cohorts).
 While UNA has exceeded the benchmark for each of the years listed, the university has almost consistently increased the retention rate over the five-year period.
 Additionally, UNA has nearly a 6 percentage point increase in retention rates from the 2011 cohort to the 2020 cohort.

-Ongoing Institutional Strategies for Retention and Graduation Rate Increases.
-The University of North Alabama has employed several ongoing strategies within the past two years that contribute to improved retention and graduate rates for those populations who fell short of meeting or exceeding the peer group average.
+The University of North Alabama has employed several ongoing strategies within the past three years that contribute to improved retention and graduation rates for those populations falling short of meeting or exceeding the peer group average.

 The University Success Center implemented Tutor.com in August 2021.
 Tutoring services are available to all enrolled students - undergraduate, graduate, Early College, and non-degree seeking.
 Students have immediate access to online tutors in more than 250 subjects 24 hours a day throughout the year.
 If a student is identified as struggling with the course material at the tutoring session’s conclusion, the tutor will flag an Early Alert response.
 This alerts Success Center staff and faculty of the student’s struggle with the material so they can follow up.
 Previously, the Success Center provided student-led tutoring in a limited number of subject areas, usually at the 100-class level and only during the University’s business hours.
 Tutor.com is accessible on desktop and mobile platforms and with the expanded times, subject areas, and tutor availability, the Success Center has increased its reach to students and provided support to students who would previously not have had consistent access to these resources.
+The Success Center maintains usage data for this resource.
+During Fall 2023, 372 students utilized this service.
+During Spring 2024, 351 students did so.
+During this time period, there were 4,483 total tutoring sessions for a total of 2,435.88 hours with 1,591 early alerts issued.
+The average length of each tutoring session was 31.58 minutes.
+The average wait time for a tutoring session was 0.97 minutes.

 Students have an opportunity to anonymously submit reviews after each session.
 Among those collected included:

 A second resource implemented by the University to address the need to more effectively support performance is Dropout Detective.
 An early-alert program, Dropout Detective connects directly to Canvas and shows advisors in real-time their assigned students’ grades, missing assignments, and concern notes from faculty.
 Advisors are able to access this information and proactively connect with students to find solutions and help get them back on track, which is particularly beneficial to students who are considered at-risk.
 Dropout Detective was first piloted with select student populations in Spring 2021, then implemented across campus in Fall 2021.
 Advisors are able to view students’ current grades as listed in Canvas.
-When advisors see a student labeled “at-risk” in a course, they reach out to offer support in tutoring and overall student help such as time management, study skills, etc.
+When advisors see a student labeled “at- risk” in a course, they reach out to offer support in tutoring and overall student help such as time management, study skills, etc.

 The University Success Center recently absorbed first and second-year advising for all students who have earned less than sixty-four credit hours.
 Previously, the faculty primarily advised students starting their first term, but with their course loads and other responsibilities, they did not always have the time to focus on the needs of students outside of course registration.
 This transition, along with a proactive registration and orientation experience, contributed to increased efficiency and accuracy with course schedules that had not previously been seen within this group of students.
 Professional advising for first and second-year students is now consistent through all four colleges at the university.
 Students who begin their collegiate career with professional advisors are more likely to connect with campus resources, and the advisors are solely focused on student success.